evolv-ai/env-integrations/progressive-plans-audience/README.md

 Reads plan prices on `https://www.verizon.com/sales/nextgen/plans/progressiveplans.html` and determines if they are eligible for the banner.

-Sets boolean remoteContext entries for `vz.AAL-banner`.
+Sets a boolean remoteContext entry for `vz.AAL-banner`.

 ---